yczeng/venkataraman-syllables/README.md

 ## Scoring
 Performance is measured using precision, recall, and F-score.

-Precision is the number of correct words found out of all words found, recall is the number of correct words found out of all correct words, and F-scores it he geometric average of pricision and recall (2 * precision * recall) / (precision + recall).
+Precision is the number of correct words found out of all words found, recall is the number of correct words found out of all correct words, and F-scores it he geometric average of precision and recall (2 * precision * recall) / (precision + recall).

 To score a segmented lexicon, run `score.py [segmented lexicon] [model lexicon]` where segmented lexicon and model lexicon are text files containing a dictionary of words in the lexicon.
 An example command is: